 BJP workers create ruckus in college during pro-CAA campaign

-Asserting that there was nothing wrong in the amended law, some vested interests were opposing it and spreading misinformation about it to create confusion, protests and riots..
+If wecontinue to move in the similar manner then we will bebringing the nation to disrepute, demeaning the nation andindulging in treason and then people will teach them alesson," Dr Narayan said.
+Asserting that there was nothing wrong in the amendedlaw, some vested interests were opposing it and spreadingmisinformation about it to create confusion, protests andriots..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)